jd28/rollnw/README.md

 rollNW is an homage to Neverwinter Nights in C++.
 It started as reusable NWN infrastructure and is broadening toward support for a modern authored RPG toolset/game: content formats, rules, scripting, rendering validation, networking foundations, and the runtime services needed to make those pieces authorable and playable.
 See the [docs](https://jd28.github.io/rollnw/) and [tests](https://github.com/jd28/rollnw/tree/main/tests) for more info.
 Opening an IDE is going to get the most current view.

 **Transition warning:** rollNW is in active transition.
 Older docs and APIs may show a narrower NWN-library cross section of the project.
-Until there is a real release, assume APIs and subsystem boundaries can move.
+Repository snapshots use date tags, while independently shipped packages keep their own versions.
+Assume APIs and subsystem boundaries can move between snapshots.

 ## Features